shashankms9/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/CloudLabs.AI/LAB[PL-900]_M04Lab01_Power_Automate.md

    * Select **Organization** for **Scope**

    * On the trigger step, click the ellipsis (**...**) and click **Rename**.
-Rename this trigger **"When a visit is added"**.
+Rename this trigger **"When a visit is created"**.
 This is a good practice, so you and other flow editors can understand the purpose of the step without having to dive into the details.

 5. Click **New Step**.
 This step is required to retrieve visitors information, including email address.